silizium/basic_robot/README.txt

 	implemented "drop" command which can drop items from it's own inventory, now the tnt_stripminer will get rid of all "default:cobble 99" if called a second time after ending (updated)
+    'gline()' function added to get bresenham line coordinates aka for x,y,z in gline({1,1,1}, {10, 5, 2}) do … end will go through all x,y,z on that line

 Bug fixes:
 - 0.5.1 get rid of stupid error message when coroutine ends